vasilisvg/layout-studies/readme.md

 So if we look at things liberally, *any text between 14em and 33em* is easy to read.
 These are the extremes I use in these layout studies.
 I'll mostly use a measure of around 24em.

+### A note on grids
+This study is not about grids, it's just about how items can be laid out.
+It's up to you, if you feel the need, to align these items to a logical, or beautiful grid that fits your design.

 ## Todo
 There are always things to do for this project.